- Small library for parsing and evaluating arithmetical expressions defined by strings.

 - No parser generators used, own clearly written parser provided.

-- It's really fast for most common usage scenarios.
+really fast for most common usage scenarios.

 - Expressions is strongly-typed - no boxing/unboxing caused.